Conquest of New France: Impact on the Canadian economy

 As for the local economic consequences, it was established by Fernand Ouellet that once the direct damage of warfare was addressed, economic fallout was minimal.
 In fact, the outcome of British conquest was manifestly positive on the economic front.
 For example, the conquest of Canada formed the genesis of a logging trade that was non existent during the French regime.
-From 6000 barrels of pine per year, the colony under English dominion increased production to 64,000 barrels by 1809.
+From 6000 barrels of pine per year, the colony under British dominion increased production to 64,000 barrels by 1809.
 Furthermore, the British encouraged the immigration prerequisite to the economic expansion of Canada during the 19th century.
 Indeed, in 1769, Canadian exports were valued at 127,000 pounds sterling, and by 1850 they had grown to 2,800,000 pounds sterling.

 Historiography and memory

-The Conquest is a central and contested theme of Canadian memory.
-Historical opinion remains divided over the ultimate legacy of the Conquest, particularly in Quebec.
-Much of the contention is between those that see it as having negative economic and political consequences for Quebec and French Canadians and those that see the Conquest as positive and integral to the survival of Quebec in North America.
-Much of the historiographical debate surrounding the Conquest is linked to the rise of Quebec nationalism and new schools of thought developed at the time of the Quiet Revolution.
+The conquest is a central and contested theme of Canadian memory.
+Historical opinion remains divided over the ultimate legacy of the conquest, particularly in Quebec.
+Much of the contention is between those that see it as having negative economic and political consequences for Quebec and French Canadians and those that see the conquest as positive and integral to the survival of Quebec in North America.
+Much of the historiographical debate surrounding the conquest is linked to the rise of Quebec nationalism and new schools of thought developed at the time of the Quiet Revolution.

-The Quebec school of history, originated from Université Laval in Quebec City, posits that the Conquest was ultimately essential to the survival and growth of Quebec.
-The Laval school includes those Francophone historians such as Fernand Ouellet and Jean Hamelin who see the positive benefit of the Conquest as enabling the preservation of language, and religion and traditional customs under British rule in a hostile North America.
-They argue that the Conquest exposed the Canadiens to constitutional government and parliamentary democracy and with the Quebec Act, guaranteed the survival of French customs in an otherwise Anglo-Protestant continent.
+The Quebec school of history, originated from Université Laval in Quebec City, posits that the conquest was ultimately essential to the survival and growth of Quebec.
+The Laval school includes those Francophone historians such as Fernand Ouellet and Jean Hamelin who see the positive benefit of the conquest as enabling the preservation of language, and religion and traditional customs under British rule in a hostile North America.
+They argue that the conquest exposed the Canadiens to constitutional government and parliamentary democracy and with the Quebec Act, guaranteed the survival of French customs in an otherwise Anglo-Protestant continent.
 Scholars such as Donald Fyson have pointed to the Quebec legal system as a particular success, with the continuation of French civil law and the introduction of liberal modernity.